- Software development

 7. Securing your distributed system application

-We read about data breaches, identity theft, and exposure of sensitive data almost every day.
+We read about data breaches, identity theft, and exposure to sensitive data almost every day.
 Many businesses had to pay penalties due to data breaches, moreover, their customers had to contend with the fallouts of such breaches.

 Given this, it‘s important to mitigate the key application security risks.
 There are several such risks, e.g.: